About Us

 Kraig Pike

 Kraig Pike knows the importance of being faithful in the little things.
 As a young man growing up in Howard City, Michigan, Kraig watched as his father, a Baptist minister, prepared for funeral and memorial services with a compassionate heart and attention to detail.
-A favorite memory, a strong shoulder to lean on, a kind word in a dark hour - to families
+A favorite memory, a strong shoulder to lean on, a kind word in a dark hour - to families experiencing grief, these little things are often the big things.
+Kraig took these lessons to heart and desired to follow in his father’s footsteps as a faithful servant to those in need.

 To pursue his dream of funeral directorship, Kraig attended Wayne State University, School of Mortuary Science, and graduated in 1987.
 He began his career at Systema Funeral Home in Muskegon, Michigan, and spent a decade serving the families of that community.
 During this same time, he started a family with his wife Rachel and welcomed a daughter and son - Nicole and Alex.
 In 1997, the family moved to Bridgman where Kraig assumed greater responsibilities as the director/manager/operator of Boyd Funeral Home.
 In 2001, Kraig purchased the Bridgman establishment and became owner and director of the community’s sole funeral home, renaming it Pike Funeral and Cremation Services, The Boyd Chapel.